mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
+Version 3.5.3: Added voice recognition to get laps (last and best) by car position as well as name ("what's p4's best lap" type stuff); Added voice recognition to get the car front or behinds best & last laps ("what's the car ahead's last lap"); Fuel remaining estimate fixes; Make the fuel event cope with refuelling; Some internal rewiring for Raceroom.
+No new sound pack for this version.

 Version 3.5.2: Added version number to UI; fixed broken opponent lap time tracking (pace estimates were always incorrect); Fixed missing opponent best-lap reporting; More accurate and efficient opponent pitting detection; Added a delay and validation check to 'the next car is...' message; Don't play the 'let's get those places back' message when starting last; Added opponent last / best lap response ("what was bob's last lap" / "what is bob's best lap").
 No new sound pack for this version.

 Version 3.5.1: Fixed channel getting left open after enabling / disabling 'deltas' mode; use slicks for formula-rookie.
 No new sound pack for this version.